programmatoroSeduto/AIRo2-Assignment-2/README.md

 > [Popf-tif planner - GitHUb](https://github.com/popftif/popf-tif)

-The planner is already included into our workspace, so you don't need to re-download it.
+The planner is already included into this workspace, so you don't need to re-download it.

 ## How to built the project

+Here are how to build the project.
+You don't need to compile everything at turn: scripts are provided to speed-up the build process.

-## Build the entire project
+### Build the entire project

 A script is provided in order to build the whole project.
 Run this from the main folder of the repository: